rachmadaniHaryono/gbooru-images-download/README.rst

 .. code:: bash

-  google-images-download-server run -d -p 5001 -t
+  google-images-download-server run -p 5001 --debugger --with-threads

 It will run on debug and threaded mode on port 5001